Girls when you’re off to a summer festival there’s five things that are more or less guaranteed:

 1. You’re going to queue for what seems like a lifetime to use a dirty portaloo

 2. You’re going to get a little bit dirty as you get down to the tunes

-3. You’re going to surrender you’re personal space and camp in close proximity to other people and potential snorers, who you don’t really know with little security for your personal belongings
+3. You’re going to surrender your personal space and camp in close proximity to other people and potential snorers, who you don’t really know with little security for your personal belongings

 4. You’re going to face the unpredictable British weather

 5. You’re going to pay an absolute fortune for a bottle of water

 Are we all in agreement here girls?